WisTex/The-MIT-License-Files/README.md

 Plus, if you are ~~{lazy}~~ efficient, then including these files means you don't have to maintain a giant list of licenses (unless you want to).
 Just add the appropriate license files to a `licenses` subdirectory and you are fine.

+## Purpose

+- [x] Make is easy to comply with MIT licenses.
+- [x] Make it clear that the MIT license applies to specific works.
+- [x] Serves as a handy reference if you need to find the original code again.

 ## Usage

 Just copy the appropriate files into your project, either into the main directory, or in a directory called `licenses` (or something similar).